zhangli-abcd/TVR-Applicability/draft-zdm-tvr-applicability.md

 Schedules are updated and deleted based on schedule IDs.
 Therefore, schedule IDs must be unique in a time-variant domain.
 This can be handled, e.g., by a dedicated allocation agent within the time-variant domain.

 Editors note: Future versions of this document will expand on the schedule operations requirements and best practices.

 # Operational Considerations

 Several operational considerations exist when using TVR techniques and data models in a network.
-This section provides some high-level observations and more detailed sub-sections for specific consideration related to schedule dissemination, execution, and recovery in case of failure to apply a schedule or partial change. o Coordinated Network Events: TVR often coordinates routing changes anticipating events like predictable low-traffic periods or link downtimes (e.g., scheduled maintenance or traffic demand). o Accurate Scheduling of Paths: TVR schedule capable routers and network nodes will dynamically adjust forwarding paths based on planned changes in link availability or network conditions. o Time-Stamped Data Models: TVR will require the use time-stamped data models (e.g., schedules for link changes or availability windows) to make interface management decisions.
+This section provides some high-level observations and more detailed sub-sections for specific consideration related to schedule dissemination, execution, and recovery in case of failure to apply a schedule or partial change.

+ - Coordinated Network Events: TVR often coordinates routing changes anticipating events like predictable low-traffic periods or link downtimes (e.g., scheduled maintenance or traffic demand).

+ - Accurate Scheduling of Paths: TVR schedule capable routers and network nodes will dynamically adjust forwarding paths based on planned changes in link availability or network conditions.

+ - Time-Stamped Data Models: TVR will require the use time-stamped data models (e.g., schedules for link changes or availability windows) to make interface management decisions.
 This ensures that all TVR nodes interpret the timing of events consistently and implement time-based policies correctly.

 Therefore, network time accuracy and time-stamped data models are critical to ensure that coordinated network events and scheduled path decisions across the network are based on a consistent time reference.
 Without accurate time sync, nodes could apply different schedules, causing routing inconsistencies, path flapping, or packet loss.

 ## Schedule Execution Consideration